 Exceptionally, in the case of applicants for a restricted licence to drive specialist private hire vehicles, it may not be necessary for the applicant to complete the knowledge test.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
 In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis in line with any application for renewal of a driver's licence.
-Applicants will normally be expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+Applicants will normally be expected to subscribe to the DBS update service and remain subscribed whilst they are licensed.

 The latest information on the criminal record check process can be obtained from the Disclosure and Barring Service; their guidance on dealing with disclosure forms and the applicant’s guide will be of particular interest.